I have experienced the trials of quitting smoking and write extensively on the topic.

 Many people, particularly women, dread putting on weight after quitting smoking.
 There are a few reasons why people experience weight gain.

 You may experience sugar cravings.
 This is because nicotine is a stimulant and gives you an adrenaline rush which, in turn, causes your body to “dump” sugar.
-After quitting smoking your body has a lower blood sugar level.
+After quitting smoking, your body has a lower blood sugar level.
 It is no longer stimulated to release sugar.

 After you quit smoking, your taste buds suddenly rediscover the true taste of food, so you eat more!
-If you are experiencing increased appetite, try drinking a glass of water before your meals so you feel fuller more quickly.
+If you are experiencing increased appetite, try drinking a glass of water before your meals, so you feel fuller more quickly.

 By knowing what to expect after you quit smoking, you can prepare in advance.
 If you prepare for smoking withdrawal symptoms, then you are more likely to reach your goal of becoming smoke-free.